clairefuzzyelephant/clarity-eats/src/blog/vancouverDay1.md

     />
 </div>

 In the evening we decided to walk to the waterfront to see the sunset.
-We passed by a collection of reflective high-rises:
+We passed by a collection of mirror-like high-rises:

 <div>
     <img src="../images/vancouverDay1/IMG_2208.jpg"